Bellevue Police Department (Washington): History

 In June 1975, the department entered into a new phase of policing, called "team policing," in which officers worked more closely with the community than they had in the past.
 In order to meet the increased demands on the patrol section, 10 new positions were added in 1981.
 The city's public safety training center became a reality in 1983.
 The training facility houses a firing range, exercise facility, classrooms, drill tower, and K-9 area, as well as a large paved parking lot which is used for motorcycle officer training and re-certification.

 The decade between 1975 and 1984 saw many advances and changes with the department.
 During those years the crime prevention unit was formed, uniformed officers took a greater role in investigations, the Tactical Arms Group was formed, and the crime analysis unit was formed.
 1986 saw the beginning of the Crime Scene Investigator (CSI) role.
 7 officers received the initial training, which involved crime scene and evidence processing.
 CSI officers gather evidence at major crime scenes, resulting in faster and more thorough crime scene processing.

 In 1990, there were 144 police officers in Bellevue.
 A 1991 survey of Bellevue residents found that 85.7 percent of respondents reported feeling very safe or moderately safe in their neighborhoods.
 Also in 1991 there were, for the first time in nearly two decades, no fatal traffic collisions.
 The first citizens academy graduated in 1992, and has been an important community outreach program that continues to this day.
 In 1994 and 1995, the department went through several changes, including the opening of the Factoria substation, the initiation of a summer park patrol program, and the receipt of a federal grant which added 4 officers to the department.
-In September 1997 the department began the School Resource Officer (SRO) program, placing officers in each of Bellevue's 4 high schools.
 In 1998 the traffic division was moved under the umbrella of the patrol section, and the department also formed its honor guard that year.
 The department moved into the new Bellevue City Hall located at 450 110th Avenue NE in April 2006.